 When elimination diets do work

-I recommend keeping log of everything you eat (including candy, drinks, etc) so you have an accurate list.
+I recommend keeping a log of everything you eat (including candy, drinks, and the nibbles you grab while walking through the kitchen) so you have an accurate list.
 Keep in mind you can have a reaction to food 7 – 10 days after you eat it, so keeping a log for a couple weeks at a time is very beneficial.

 What to eat if you’re on an elimination diet

-Stick with grass-fed meats, whole fat and cultured dairy products, lots of fruit and vegetables (double the amount of veggies than fruit), and you could even eat wild rice, quinoa, brown and white rice, and lentils to keep you satisfied.
-You won’t go hungry, especially when minding those healthy fats you’ll need to get in every day.
-You need the healthy fats even without eliminating food groups, though you’ll want to be especially mindful of them as you’ll likely crave the food you took away.
+Stick with grass-fed meats, whole fat, and cultured dairy products, lots of fruit and vegetables (double the amount of veggies than fruit), and you could even eat wild rice, quinoa, brown and white rice, and lentils to keep you satisfied.
+You won’t go hungry, especially when getting those healthy fats in every day.